Tea culture: Japan

 Green tea's traditional role in Japanese society is as a drink for special guests and occasions.
 Green tea is served in many companies during afternoon breaks.
 Japanese often buy sweets for their colleagues when on vacation or business trips.
-These snacks are usually enjoyed with green tea.
+These snacks are usually consumed with green tea.
 Tea will also be prepared for visitors coming for company meetings and guests visiting Japanese homes.
 A thermos full of green tea is a staple on family or school outings as an accompaniment to bento (box lunches).
-Families often bring along proper Japanese teacups to enhance the enjoyment of the traditional drink.
+Families often bring along Japanese teacups to enhance their enjoyment of the drink.

 The strong cultural association Japan has with green tea has made it the most popular beverage to drink in traditional Japanese cuisine, such as sushi, sashimi, and tempura.
 At a restaurant, a cup of green tea is often served with meals at no extra charge, with as many refills as desired.
 The best traditional Japanese restaurants take as much care in choosing the tea they serve as in preparing the food.